Selcuk-kripto/imp_AC/README.txt

-The code "crypt_prop.cpp" finds cryptographic properties (nonlinearity, absolute indicator, algebraic degree, balancedness) of the Boolean functions given in Table 1 of the paper "Improved autocorrelation properties of balanced Boolean functions on even number of variables" by Selçuk Kavut, Hakan Kutucu, Erol Özçekiç.
+The code "crypt_prop.cpp" finds cryptographic properties (nonlinearity, absolute indicator, algebraic degree, balancedness) of the Boolean functions given in Table 1 of the paper "Genetic Approach to Improve Cryptographic Properties of Balanced Boolean Functions Using Bent Functions" by Selçuk Kavut, Hakan Kutucu, Erol Özçekiç.

 The code is compiled with Microsoft Visual C++ 2010.

 The following files (available in "tts.rar") are needed to run the code.